Co0lbear/ISEP_projects/README.md

 Hi Everyone,

 I am Kuiyu DING, I studied in wireless telecommunications and IOT system at ISEP, Paris in 2022.09-2024.02.
-In this repository, I have uploaded my Projects that I worked on through out my semesters.
+In this repository, I have uploaded my major Projects that I worked on through out my semesters.

 Project 1 : Pong Game Development